 Breast-conserving surgery as part of the treatment of localized breast cancer is optimally achieved by attaining margins around the surgical resection that are free from tumor cells.
 Handheld radiofrequency spectroscopy for intraoperative assessment of surgical margins (ie, MarginProbe®) is intended to increase the probability that the surgeon will achieve clear margins in the initial operation, thus avoiding the need for a second surgery to excise more breast tissue.

-MarginProbe® is a device based on the principles of radiofrequency spectroscopy that measures the dielectric properties of tissue that the device comes in contact with.
+MarginProbe® is a device based on the principles of radiofrequency spectroscopy that measures the dielectric properties of tissue into which it comes in contact.
 Cancer cells and normal breast tissues produce different signals.
-A handheld probe is applied to a small area of the resected surgical specimen and analyzes the tissue as to whether it is likely malignant or benign.
-During the operation, the surgeon touches the MarginProbe® device to each surface of the biopsy specimen.
-The device gives a reading of positive or negative for each touch.
-If any one of the touches on a particular margin gives a positive reading, the margin is considered to be positive and should be re-excised if possible.
-The device can only be used on the main lumpectomy specimen, and cannot be used on shavings or in the lumpectomy cavity in the patient’s breast.
-Use of the MarginProbe® device is intended to increase the probability that the surgeon will achieve clear margins in the initial operation, thus avoiding the need for a second surgery to excise more breast tissue.
+A handheld probe is applied to a small area of the lumpectomy specimen and analyzes the tissue as to whether it is likely malignant or benign.
+The device gives a positive or negative reading for each touch.
+If any touch on a particular margin gives a positive reading, the margin is considered to be positive and should be re-excised if possible.
+The device can only be used on the main lumpectomy specimen and cannot be used on shavings or in the lumpectomy cavity in the patient’s breast.
+Use of the MarginProbe® device is intended to increase the probability that the surgeon will achieve clear margins in the initial surgery, thus avoiding the need for a second surgery to excise more breast tissue.

-In January 2013, MarginProbe® received PMA approval from the Food and Drug Administration (FDA).
-The Dune MarginProbe®™ System is an adjunctive diagnostic tool for identification of cancerous tissue at the margins (≤ 1mm) of the main ex-vivo lumpectomy specimen following primary excision and is indicated for intraoperative use in conjunction with standard methods (such as intraoperative imaging and palpation) for patients undergoing lumpectomy for previously diagnosed breast cancer.
+In January 2013, MarginProbe® (Dune Medical Devices) was approved by the U.S. Food and Drug Administration (FDa) through the premarket approval process as an adjunctive diagnostic tool for identification of cancerous tissue at the margins (≤ 1mm) of the main ex-vivo lumpectomy specimen after primary excision.
+It is indicated for intraoperative use in conjunction with standard methods (eg, as intraoperative imaging and palpation) for patients undergoing lumpectomy for previously diagnosed breast cancer.

 Handheld radiofrequency spectroscopy for intraoperative assessment of surgical margins during breast-conserving surgery is considered investigational.